jpittman/SwiftyDropbox/README.md

 ---

-### Manually add subproject
+### Manually add subproject using Carthage

-Finally, you can also integrate the Dropbox Swift SDK into your project manually with the help of Carthage.
+You can also integrate the Dropbox Swift SDK into your project manually with the help of Carthage.
 Please take the following steps:

 Create a `Cartfile` in your project with the same contents as the Cartfile listed in the [Carthage](#carthage) section of the README.